Micka33/docker-sickrage/README.md

 Create a docker that contains [sickrage][1] ready to use.

-[Sickrage][1] will restart automatically when it crash or is shutted down through the web interface.

 The web interface has no user/password pre-configured.
 You will have to do it on your first connection.